Euro zone sovereigns kick off January funding | Business

 Euro zone sovereigns kick off January funding

-German state lender KfW received record demand for a bond sale on Tuesday even after it cut the yield it offered investors.
-In addition to the syndicated debt sales, Germany raised 3.13 billion euros from a new 10-year bond sold at auction.
+The 30-year yield touched the highest since May at 2.12% following a sharp rise on Tuesday when the syndicated bond sale was first announced.
+Analysts see this week's rise in euro area yields as a result of the pause in bond purchases in the final days of 2021, investors preparing to absorb heavy issuance in January, and the absence of stricter lockdown measures in many European countries.

 Italy and Slovenia kicked off the first major euro zone government bond sales of 2022 on Wednesday, the start of a big increase in net issuance from governments this year as European Central Bank bond purchases slow.
-Italy will raise 7 billion euros ($7.93 billion) from a 30-year bond that received over 55 billion euros of demand and will price later on Wednesday, weeks before parliament convenes to elect a new president on Jan.
+Italy will raise 7 billion euros ($7.93 billion) from a 30-year bond that received over 55 billion euros of demand, over two weeks before its parliament convenes to elect a new president on Jan.
 24.

 That is up from negative 203 billion in 2021 and is the largest year-on-year net supply increase since the ECB launched quantitative easing in 2015, UBS said.
 Jens Peter Sorensen, chief analyst at Danske Bank, said deals had been well-received as issuers have only paid minimal new issue premiums.
 German state lender KfW received record demand for a bond sale on Tuesday even after it cut the yield it offered investors.